yoasyo25/job-tracker/README.md

 ### Jobs

-* You need to add the update and delete functionality for a Job.
+====== You need to add the update and delete functionality for a Job.

 ### Categories

-* The user can create a new Category by filling out a form.
+===== The user can create a new Category by filling out a form.
 Each Category has a title (e.g. “Web Development”, “Education”, “Finance”).

-* When the user successfully creates a Category they are shown a page with the Category title.
+===== When the user successfully creates a Category they are shown a page with the Category title.

-* When the user tries to create a Category that already exists, they are brought back to the page with the form to create a Category.
-* The user can view a list of all Categories on a single page, and each Category can be deleted from that page.
+===== The user can view a list of all Categories on a single page, and each Category can be deleted from that page.
 There is also a link to “Edit” each Category, which takes the user to a form where they can update the Category.

-* When the user creates a new Job, they are required to select its Category from a drop down menu of existing categories.
-They also see a link to create a new Category.
+===== When the user creates a new Job, they are required to select its Category from a drop down menu of existing categories.

-* When the user visits a page for a specific Category, they see a list of Jobs in that Category.
+==== When the user visits a page for a specific Category, they see a list of Jobs in that Category.

+===== When the user creates a new Job, They also see a link to create a new Category.

+===== When the user tries to create a Category that already exists, they are brought back to the page with the form to create a Category. -- model test?

 ### Comments

 * When the user visits the page for a specific Job, in addition to information about the job there is a form that allows them to enter a Comment for that Job (e.g. “Spoke to hiring manager, Jacob.
 Plan to follow up Monday.”).

 * Each comment has content (also created_at and updated_at).

 * When the user submits a new comment, they are redirected back to the page for that specific job and the comment appears on the page.

 * The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).

 ### Contacts